 Another month has rushed past, and we are almost into March already.
 We want to share the good progress we are making with the Dropula installations at schools, and also want to share some of the savings we have achieved.

-Thankfully, the expected Day Zero has been moved out to the 9th of July since we sent out the last communique at the end of January.
+Thankfully, the expected Day Zero has been moved out to the 9th of July since we last posted to the blog in February.
 However, that must not lull us into a false sense of security, since the seasonal rainfall usually starts to taper off in August, leaving us with significant challenges towards the end of 2018.

 For those who have recently joined us, the #SmartWaterMeterChallenge aims to save water at schools using the Dropula smart water meter through raising awareness and detecting anomalies.
 Our initial target was to reach 100 needy schools, sponsored by Shoprite’s Act For Change.
 Two-thirds of the funds allocated to each school was ring-fenced purely to provide often neglected plumbing maintenance, which immediately leads to significant savings.
 The rest was for the Dropula, notification services, and the costs associated with raising awareness.
 Since then, the target has grown to 358 schools, with the Western Cape Education Department and 93 other corporates pitching in.
 The list of sponsors, to whom we are extremely grateful, is listed here, along with their interviews on Cape Talk.